Braves vs. Mariners Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his ninth straight game with a hit in this contest.
-During his last 10 games he is batting .325 with a double, five home runs, six walks and seven RBI.
+- Acuna has recorded at least one hit in nine straight games.
+In his last 10 games he is hitting .317 with two doubles, five home runs, five walks and six RBI.

 Acuna Recent Games